CreateUNSW/github-pages-workshop/__slides/Going_Further.md

 * Jekyll can be restrictive and requires ruby
 * Have to either use CDNs or commit libraries

-## UNSW Courses

-### School of Computer Science and Engineering (CSE)

-* COMP1531 - teaches backend web development using Python and Flask
-* COMP6080 - new course that covers Javascript, CSS, React, UI Design

-### School of Art & Design

-* SDES3174 - understand website structure, aesthetics and teaches how to build a basic website with HTML, CSS, Javascript
-* Undergraduate Design Disciplinary Studios - Interaction

-COLUMN

 ## Static sites

 * Hosting
   * [Gitlab pages](https://about.gitlab.com/stages-devops-lifecycle/pages/)
     * supports heaps of static site generators